JDLabOrg/WinIUManual/source/widgets/complex.rst

 ---------------------------------------
 .. image:: /_static/widgets/vimeo.png

 Web Movie widget supports Youtube or Vimeo.
+(Autoplay is available only when video is muted.
+The mute can be set in the detail panel.)
 You can use Web Movie widget with **Short-Links** :

 * ``Vimeo`` : http://vimeo.com/ **videoURL**
 * ``Youtube`` : http://youtu.be/ **videoURL**